bdwilson/CameraRollReducer/README.md

 or more</b>.
 Unfortunately, this cannot be done on the iOS device itself because ImageMagick is not compiled with jpeg support.
 I've bugged [@saurik](https://github.com/saurik) about it.

-<b>This process will modify your camera roll images on your iOS device.
-It is
+<b>This process will modify your camera roll images on your iOS device, but it
-advised that
-you sync your camera roll via other means prior to doing this, either by using iCloud, Dropbox, or some other solution like PhotoSync.
+will not impact things like EXIF data, but it will adjust the modification times on your files.
+It is advised that you sync your camera roll via other means prior to doing this, either by using iCloud, Dropbox, or some other solution like PhotoSync.
 You have been warned!
 </b>